-The Title IX Office may investigate and make findings of fact regarding possible violations of other University policies by the parties to the investigation that may be integral to the alleged violations of this policy (i.e., other violations of University policy outlined in the Student Handbook, HR policies, and Faculty Manual).
-The relevant information and findings will then be shared with Student Accountability or the appropriate department for further action.
-If the conduct complained of involves a possible violation of another University policy that the Title IX Office determines is not integral to a violation of this policy, the Title IX Office will refer the report to the department responsible for investigating and/or resolving such reports.
-If the Title IX Office received information about a possible violation of University policy by a non-party (that is not covered by the Limited Disciplinary Immunity section of this policy), the Title

-IX Office will refer the report to the department responsible for investigating and/or resolving such reports.
+EOA may investigate and make findings of fact regarding possible violations of other University policies (i.e., policies outlined in the Student Handbook, HR policies, and Faculty Manual) by the parties to the investigation when those violations are integral to the alleged violations of this policy.
+The relevant information and findings will then be shared with Student Accountability or the appropriate department or school for further action.
+If the conduct complained of involves a possible violation of another University policy that EOA determines is not integral to a violation of this policy, EOA will refer the report to the department or school responsible for investigating and/or resolving such reports.
+If EOA receives information about a possible violation of University policy by a non-party, EOA will refer the report to the department responsible for investigating and/or resolving such reports.
 If the report does not allege conduct that violates any University policy, the matter will be closed.